 JEDANDO MODERN HANDICRAFTS

 Working with more than 100 individual carvers in Machakos, Kenya, Jedando Modern Handicrafts markets african handicrafts primarily made of wood and bone worldwide.
-Carving is a tradition in Kenya with the children learning
+Carving is a tradition in Kenya with the children learning the craft from

 An integral part of the organization's function is to educate the craftspeople on the need for reforestation to enable the products to be available for years to come and offer a sustainable income for generations.
 While wood carving provides the major income for many in the Machakos area, other craftspeople earn a living by further enhancing the products including painting the napkin rings and carving discarded animal bone for the handles of salad serving sets.
 Often the bone is "batiked " by placing wax on the white bone and dipping the bone a dark brown/black dye, resulting in patterns African mud cloth designs.

 Just One is an organization that follows fair trade practices to offer world changing fashion.
-Each purchase directly supports people around the globe struggling with poverty and brings awareness to their
+Each purchase directly supports people around the globe struggling with poverty and brings awareness to their needs.

 A love affair with India has evolved into Mata Traders – a design driven, fair trade brand helping to end global poverty and inspire ethical companies and consumers to change the fashion industry.
 Made by artisans in India and Nepal, their colorfully original designs are now sold in 50 states and 12 countries, and provide a stable source of income for families in some of the world’s poorest communities.